Category: Time Tracking Tools

 ActivityWatch

-Clockify fails first because it requires creating and maintaining a cloud account with ongoing sync.
+Clockify fails first because it requires creating and maintaining a cloud account with ongoing sync before tracking time.

 Verdict